kasparnau/banano-board/README.md

 # BANANO BOARD

-Documentation is work in progress
+Documentation and a code cleanup is work in progress!

 # STACK